CardanoFAITH/CardanoFAITH/README.md

+- 👋  Hi!
-- 👋  Hi, we are @CardanoFAITH Stake Pool
+- We are @CardanoFAITH Stake Pool
 - Ticker: FAITH
 - We believe that Cardano will change the world, for good.
 Join us as we support Christianity by funding projects that promote charity, freedom, human dignity, and the sanctity of life.